paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ```
 ##### Install required dependencies

-As we cannot write to the system's location we need to install the dependancies with in the user location.
+As we cannot write to the system's location we need to install the dependencies with in the user location.
 The downside is this has to be installed for every user that will use cc2538-dsl.

 ```bash